danzen/zimjs/docs.md

    and then perhaps constrain the value - here the scale is constrained between .5 and 5 note - when changing scale, it is better to multiply by a factor rather than add to the scale eg. circle.scale = constrain(circle.scale*(sign(e.deltaY)>0?.75:1.25), .5, 5);
-"deviceorientation" - MUST SET Frame sensors parameter to true fired as device orientation changes: eventObject.rotation.x (beta in HTML specs) holds rotation about the x axis between -180 and 180 (tipped forward or backward) eventObject.rotation.y (gamma in HTML specs) holds rotation about the y axis between -90 and 90 (tipped left or right)
+"deviceorientation" - turned on when using ZIM PermissionAsk() fired as device orientation changes: eventObject.rotation.x (beta in HTML specs) holds rotation about the x axis between -180 and 180 (tipped forward or backward) eventObject.rotation.y (gamma in HTML specs) holds rotation about the y axis between -90 and 90 (tipped left or right)